OlaviAikas/wizard-wars/README.md

 link to the google sheet : https://docs.google.com/spreadsheets/d/1U292Xuc60-sqPbSf0No7_KN3GhcqFwKOEsrraRNXdxw/edit?usp=sharing

 ### Team 4: Networking:
+* Johannes (left in December due to him returning in his university)
 * Ashish
 * Joci
 * Uranchimeg
+* Paul (joined at mid-project since map was mostly finished)

 ## How to compile the game:
  The game uses the libraries Allegro5 and Boost.
 To install on ubuntu (CSE201 VM), follow these instructions: